-DISTRICT NATURAL TREATMENT SYSTEM FACILITIES
+SECTION 17: DISTRICT NATURAL TREATMENT SYSTEM FACILITIES

-The District, in cooperation with the County of Orange and various local cities, is developing a network of constructed water quality wetlands designed to treat urban runoff within the drainage watersheds that are completely or partially within the District boundaries.
-These constructed water quality wetlands are also known as natural treatment systems (NTS).
+The District, in cooperation with the County of Orange and various local cities, is developing a network of constructed water quality wetlands and bioretention cells designed to treat urban runoff within the drainage watersheds that are completely or partially within the District boundaries.
+These constructed water quality wetlands and bioretention cells are also known as natural treatment systems (NTS).

-Developers shall provide for the design, construction and establishment of one or more natural treatment systems per Section 6 of the Procedural Guidelines and these Rules and Regulations to treat urban runoff from their proposed development and reduce pollutants to the levels set by the regulating agencies.
+Developers shall provide for the design, construction and establishment of one or more natural treatment systems per the Procedures Guide, the District's Natural Treatment System Master Plan, the NTS Design Guidelines and these Rules and Regulations to treat urban runoff from their proposed development and reduce pollutants to the levels set by the regulating agencies.
 If permissible, and at the District's discretion, these natural treatment systems may be located within first flush stormwater retention basins provided by the developer to comply with other regulatory requirements.
-If, during the period specified in the Procedures Guide, the natural treatment system's level of treatment provided does not meet other regulatory requirements the District, at its discretion, may act on behalf of the County and various local Cities to direct the developer to make corrective improvements to the natural treatment system to meet the aforementioned regulatory requirements.
+If, during the period specified in the Procedures Guide and the NTS Design Guidelines, the natural treatment system's level of treatment provided does not meet other regulatory requirements the District, at its discretion, may act on behalf of the County and various local Cities to direct the developer to make corrective improvements to the natural treatment system to meet the aforementioned regulatory requirements.